-Skate the State: Places to Ice Skate in New Hampshire
+Skate the Granite State: Places to Ice Skate in New Hampshire

 When people think of winter, different things come to mind: sipping hot chocolate by the fireside, gazing at fallen snow, holiday gift giving and more.
 For winter activities, people look towards the mountains, imagining sloping hills and black diamond trails to challenge skiers.
 But one winter activity is suitable in all situations, whether you’re trying to have an easy-going conversation, entertain the kids or exercise: ice skating.

-If you want to skate on a frozen pond or crave the more-level ice rink under a domed ceiling, New Hampshire has everything you need.
+If you want to skate on a frozen pond or under the stars, New Hampshire has everything you need.

 Know of a great skating location we didn’t list?
 Let us know and we’ll consider adding it.
 You can email Erica Thoits at email@example.com, leave a comment here, visit us on Facebook or tweet @nhmagazine.